Four Promising Students are Supported by World’s Largest Breast Cancer Organization After Losing Their Mothers to the Disease

 Four years ago, Lin discovered that her biological mother had breast cancer.
-Living with her father and step-mother in America, she traveled back to Taiwan to see her mother for the first time.
+Living with her father and step-mother in America, she traveled back to Taiwan, Province of China to see her mother for the first time.
 Lin saw her mother’s strength and perseverance despite the pain she was suffering.
 She learned later that her mother had passed away, and she says the experience of seeing her mother in her last days inspired her life motto: “no regrets.”

 A graduate of Shorecrest High School in Shoreline, Wash., Samantha will begin her freshman year at New York University in fall 2009 and will study film and television production.

 Since her mother’s death eight years ago, Samantha has taken on many challenges in order to hold her family together.
 Acting as caregiver for her younger siblings, she also manages her schoolwork and extracurricular activities.
 Samantha says the strength displayed by her mother during her life keeps her motivated.

 Discovering her passion for film in the ninth grade, Samantha has created multiple films for nonprofit organizations and has won awards for her innovation and creativity.
 She hopes that her heartfelt movies will encourage other individuals who have experienced hard times as well.

 A graduate of Grimsley High School in Greensboro, N.C., Asimina (“Mina”) will attend the University of North Carolina at Chapel Hill as a freshman in fall 2009 and plans to study education.